Tony Blazine: Coaching career

 After retiring as a player, Blazine worked for several years as a football coach.
 By 1944, he was engaged as the line coach for the Illinois Fighting Illini football team under head coach Ray Eliot.
 In February 1947, Blazine left Illinois and was hired as the line coach for the Nebraska Cornhuskers football team.
 In 1949, he was hired as an assistant professor of physical education at Washington State College and as an assistant coach for the Washington State Cougars football team.
 Blazine was an assistant coach at Washington State for only one season.

-Later years
+Later life

 Blazine later became a partner in a sporting good store in Richland, Washington.
 He was married, and he and his wife, Christine, had three children—Barbara, Paul and Mary Frances.
 Blazine died at his home in Richland in 1963 at age 51.
 He was posthumously inducted into the College Football Hall of Fame in 2002.